Clelo4/Note/Java.md

 - Information for the compiler — Annotations can be used by the compiler to detect errors or suppress warnings.
 - Compile-time and deployment-time processing — Software tools can process annotation information to generate code, XML files, and so forth.
 - Runtime processing — Some annotations are available to be examined at runtime.

+## Type Annotations

+- primitive type
+- String
+- Class or an invocation of Class (§4.5)
+- enum type
+- annotation type
+- ...

 # 9. Interface